If You Live in Missouri, Someone Could Be Spying on You

 Reasons Why Someone Might Invade Your Privacy

-Even if you’re not rich and famous or your business isn’t making millions, someone could be invading your privacy with a hidden camera, an audio bug, or a GPS device.
+Even if you are not rich and famous or your business is not making millions, someone could be invading your privacy with a hidden camera, an audio bug, or a GPS device.
 Under Missouri state law, an invasion of privacy is defined, in part, as occurring if a person knowingly photographs, films, videotapes, produces, or otherwise creates an image of someone without their consent if that person is fully or partially nude in an area where the victim would have a reasonable expectation of privacy or if someone creates an image in some way of another person by going under or through the clothing to take photos of their undergarments and the victim did not give consent.
 Depending on whether the image or images are distributed and how they are distributed, the consequences of invading the privacy of another person can be quite serious.

 Regardless of whether someone is trying to take video or photos of you when you’re nude, recording your activities and conversations can be extremely detrimental to your life.
 Business owners can lose their business processes to a competitor.
 It could also put you in physical danger.
 If you believe that someone may be spying on you, call Spy Catchers immediately at 1-800-373-8726 to schedule your professional bug sweep for your home or business.